shekhargulati/52-technologies-in-2016/02-sbt/README.md

 Apart from the feature set mentioned above `sbt` also provides the following additional features:

-1. Interactive nature: It isn't just a build tool, it also provides an interactive environment to work in.
+1. Interactive nature: It isn't just a build tool, it also provides an interactive environment to work in
 2. Scala REPL integration

 <img src="http://www.scala-sbt.org/assets/typesafe_sbt_svg.svg" height="100" width="100" align="middle">

 ## Install sbt on your machine

-If you are on mac then, you can use package manager like `brew` to install `sbt` on your machine.
+If you are on mac then, you can use package manager like `brew` to install `sbt` on your machine:

 ```bash
 $ brew install sbt